India gears up for independence anniversary with Bollywood war hero film | ExBulletin

 Batra was posthumously awarded the Param Vir Chakra, India’s highest military honor that year, after being killed in an enemy firefight while attempting to bring a wounded colleague to safety.

-Reporting by Sunil Kataria in New Delhi, written by Shilpa Jamkhandikar in Mumbai; edited by Philippa Fletcher
+(Reporting by Sunil Kataria in New Delhi, written by Shilpa Jamkhandikar in Mumbai; editing by Philippa Fletcher)

 Sources